 The Central Committee shall meet at least four times a year.
 Under extraordinary circumstances (e.g. weather), meetings may be held by teleconference.
-However, at least three Central Committee meetings a year must be held in person and assembled Central Committee meetings must occur at least once every six months.
+However, Central Committee meetings must occur at least once every six months.
 In years of a State Convention, the State Convention shall be counted as one of the four meetings of the Central Committee.
 Meetings may be called as follows: